katalon-studio/katalon-testops/README.md

 </a>
 </h1>

-**Katalon TestOps** is a web-based application that provides dynamic perspectives and an insightful look at your automation testing data.
+**Katalon TestOps** is an enterprise-class platform for QA orchestration, test analytics, and advanced reports.
+Katalon TestOps provides dashboards and reports on the status of product quality.
 ## Features

 With Katalon TestOps, you can:

 * Leverage automation testing by transforming and visualizing test data.
 * Analyze test results.
 * Maximize testing capacity with remote execution.
 * Seamlessly integrate with tools, such as Katalon Studio, Katalon TestCloud, and Jira.